All Episodes

 I don't know what the minimums are for that particular aircraft, but apparently it couldn't.

-People think that might have indicated a uh a uh a mechanical problem.
+People think that might have indicated a mechanical problem.

-Because they say a pilot cannot refuse an air traffic control order that the pr Polish president had to be told Mr. President the Tower is telling us we gotta we gotta divert to Moscow or Minsk.
+But Pravda is blaming the Polish president because they say a pilot cannot refuse an air traffic control order that the Polish president had to be told, Mr. President, the tower is telling us we got to divert to Moscow or Minsk.

-And they're saying that Kaczynski didn't want to do that because he thought it was a Russian trick to keep him from landing, so he forced the pilot to land, therefore they're uh they're blaming him.
+And they're saying that Kaczynski didn't want to do that because he thought it was a Russian trick to keep him from landing.

 Anyway, thanks for the call.